vidhishaprabhu/attendance-management-system/README.md

 # App-features

-1) Mark attendance only once per day: Users are allowed to mark their attendance just once in a single day, ensuring data consistency.
+1) Mark attendance only once per day.
+Users are allowed to mark their attendance just once in a single day, ensuring data consistency.

 2) Download monthly attendance reports: Users can download their monthly attendance reports in both PDF and Excel formats.